The Delegation

-The Delegation (Delegacioni) is a 2018 Albanian drama film directed by Bujar Alimani.
+The Delegation (Delegacioni) is a 2018 Albanian drama film directed by Bujar Alimani and written by Artan Minarolli, who died before production started.
 It was selected as the Albanian entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 Plot

 In October 1990, a European delegation arrives in Tirana to determine Albania's readiness for entry into the Organization for Security and Co-operation in Europe.
 To boost their chances, Albania's struggling communist government plans the release of a political prisoner when things go awry.